bbauska/Coursera-Bootstrap/README.md

 To do that, we\'ll first remove the data-attributes, both from the reserve model and the login model as our first task in this assignment.

-Your **second** task is to add appropriate JavaScript code by using the models methods, JavaScript methods that are available, such that when the reserve table pattern is clicked, then the corresponding reserve model will be displayed as seen here.
+Your <b>second</b> task is to add appropriate JavaScript code by using the models methods, JavaScript methods that are available, such that when the reserve table pattern is clicked, then the corresponding reserve model will be displayed as seen here.